 The Infectious Diseases Toolkit team are dedicated to providing a welcoming and supportive environment for all people, regardless of background or identity.
 As such, we do not tolerate behaviour that is disrespectful to our community members or that excludes, intimidates, or causes discomfort to others.
 We do not tolerate discrimination or harassment based on characteristics that include, but are not limited to: gender identity and expression, sexual orientation, disability, physical appearance, body size, citizenship, nationality, ethnic or social origin, pregnancy, familial status, veteran status, genetic information, religion or belief (or lack thereof), membership of a national minority, property, age, education, socio-economic status, technical choices, and experience level.

 Everyone who participates in the Infectious Diseases Toolkit activities is required to conform to this Code of Conduct.
-This Code of Conduct applies to all spaces managed by the Turing Way project including, but not limited to, in person focus groups and workshops, and communications online via GitHub.
+This Code of Conduct applies to all spaces managed by the Infectious Diseases Toolkit including, but not limited to, in person focus groups and workshops, and communications online via GitHub.
 By participating, contributors indicate their acceptance of the procedures by which the Infectious Diseases Toolkit project core development team resolves any Code of Conduct incidents, which may include storage and processing of their personal information.

 2.1 Expected behaviour

 We are confident that our community members will together build a supportive and collaborative atmosphere at our events and during online communications.
 The following bullet points set out explicitly what we hope you will consider to be appropriate community guidelines: